 Are there any known bugs on the site right now?
 Yes.
-The most annoying one is the issue with Here's what we're focused on in 2017: Site speed, mobile ad distortion, Google ad script timeouts, mobile improvements, site navigation, template tweaks, giveaway improvements, branding updates, and of course, continuing plans for an improved comment system.
+Here's what we're focused on in 2017: Comment improvements, site speed, mobile ad distortion, Google ad script timeouts, mobile improvements, site navigation, template tweaks, giveaway improvements, and branding updates..

 Fonts started looking terrible in Firefox in March 2016!
 This is the result of a paranoid change to Firefox plugin NoScript, which has begun targeting font blocks by default and is bugged not to properly display Google fonts on top.
 Once the NoScript bug is fixed, you should be able to whitelist/allow FONT@massivelyop.com or untick "forbid @font-face" under Options/Embeddings and then delete your cache.

 Could you explain the thought process behind how you link in your articles?
 Certainly!
 We always link the first mention of a game to its respective tag page, at the top of which will be universal information pertaining to that game, including its official site, followed by other articles about that game (here's an example).
 Some studios, people, and genre lingo will also have helpful tag pages.
 We'll also pepper our articles with links to relevant internal articles, internal tags, and external sources.
 At the bottom of our news articles, you'll also find separate links to the specific external sources referenced in the post.
 Games with affiliate links (we have about 20) will also have an overt link to the affiliate landing page.